How to reduce your car insurance premium

 The higher the excess you're prepared to pay, the lower the premium.
-If you're not worried about the cost of minor repairs (or back your driving abilities to avoid them), higher excess is a great route to cheap car insurance.
+If you're not worried about the cost of minor repairs, higher excess is a great route to cheap car insurance.
 Just remember, a high excess means a lower upfront premium - but you'll be paying more of the cost of repairs if you ever do have an accident.

-Unless your car is the town bicycle, restricting the number of drivers who use your vehicle is an easy way to save on your policy.
-Fewer drivers is better, and older drivers (particularly over 25 years) makes a significant saving.
+Unless your car is shared by the whole town, restricting the number of drivers who use your vehicle is an easy way to save on your policy.
+Fewer drivers is better, and older drivers (particularly over 25 years) makes for significant savings.